mdsb100/cli-gitlab/README.md

 Changelog
 ------------
+1.1.4(2015.2.10)
+- Fix editIssue, change "title" to optional.

 1.1.3(2015.2.10)
-- Modify command of issues
+- Modify command of issues.

 1.1.2(2015.1.14)
 - Add a map file.